EDCD/EDMarketConnector/PLUGINS.md

 ## Migration from Python 2.7

 Starting with pre-release 3.5 EDMC used Python 3.7.
 The first full release under Python 3.7 was 4.0.0.0.
-The 4.1.x series was the last to use Python 3.7, with releases moving on to latest Python 3.8.x after that.
+The 4.2.x series was the last to use Python 3.7, with releases moving on to the latest Python 3.9.x after that.

 This is a brief outline of the steps required to migrate a plugin from earlier versions of EDMC: